 The MLCN reserve was raw land at the edge of the city in an area that was ripe for redevelopment.
 It brought new investment into the area and lifted the area up.
 All of the urban reserves and TLE selections in and around the City of Saskatoon are for economic development purposes so are commercial or industrial sites.
 The surrounding communities see what a difference these sites make and how they fit into the urban fabric.

-Land use and development on urban reserve land is consistent with that of non-reserve land.
+Land use and development on urban reserve land are consistent with that of non-reserve land.
 In terms of municipal services, we provide the same services to reserve land that are provided to other lands.
-In return we receive a fee for service that is equivalent to what the municipal taxes would have been.
+In return, we receive a fee for service that is equivalent to what the municipal taxes would have been.
 It’s absolutely a level playing field.

 What tips do you have for other municipalities working with a First Nation on an urban reserve development?

 - Research the background on Indigenous cultures and issues and have an understanding of the history of Canada, colonization, treaties and actions taken pursuant to the Indian Act, agreements and policies that are relevant such as the Additions to Reserves policy.

 - Be familiar with the Truth and Reconciliation Commission Calls-to-Action.